Consideration (song)

-"Consideration" is a song recorded by Barbadian singer Rihanna from her eighth studio album Anti (2016).
-It was co-written by featured artist SZA, with Rihanna and the song's producer, Tyran Donaldson.
-"Consideration" is a dub-inspired pop and hip hop song, with a "stuttering, distorted beat", "pounding percussion", "a crunchy groove", and a "throbbing bass line" in its instrumentation.
-Lyrically, the song is a declaration of independence, and a desire to seek peace of mind.
+"Consideration" is a song by Barbadian singer Rihanna featuring American singer-songwriter SZA from the former's eighth studio album, Anti (2016).
+The track was released on December 8, 2017, as the album's fourth and final promotional single, through Westbury Road Entertainment and Roc Nation.
+Rihanna and SZA wrote the song alongside its producer, Tyran Donaldson.
+It was also recorded at Jungle City Studios, based in New York City.
+The song is a dub-inspired pop, alternative R&B, and hip-hop tune with instrumentation consisting of a "stuttering, distorted beat", "pounding percussion", "a crunchy groove", and a "throbbing bass line".
+Its lyrics are a declaration of independence and a desire to seek peace of mind.
+Music critics praised SZA's appearance on the song, the pairing of the two artists, and its lyrical content.

-Rihanna performed "Consideration" with SZA on a medley with "Work" on the 2016 Brit Awards, after which she included it on her Anti World Tour.
-Upon the release of the album, "Consideration" charted in a few European countries, such as France and Sweden, and following the Brit Awards performance, the song debuted on the UK Singles Chart and the UK R&B Chart.
-On December 8, 2017, an EP including six dance remixes of the song was released on streaming music services.
+Rihanna performed "Consideration" with SZA in a medley with "Work" at the 2016 Brit Awards, after which she included it on the set list of her seventh concert tour, the Anti World Tour (2016).
+Upon the release of the album, "Consideration" peaked at number 13 on the US Bubbling Under Hot 100, number 38 on the US Hot R&B/Hip-Hop Songs chart, number 63 in France, and number 72 in Sweden.
+Following the Brit Awards performance, the song peaked at number 88 on the UK Singles Chart and number 18 on the UK Hip Hop and R&B Singles Chart.
+Two years later, in 2018, it topped the US Dance Club Songs chart.
+It was certified double platinum in the United States, platinum in Australia, Brazil, and New Zealand, and gold in Denmark, France, and the United Kingdom.